The main functions of the Continuing Education Program (CEP) of the BJCP are to:

 Emerging styles will generally be commercial examples.
 Breweries that go "outside the box," such as Rogue, Stone and others, usually will readily provide brewer's notes on the evolution of the beer.
 Such notes should be provided to the participants.
 To avoid redundancy, notes provided to the CEP will be available for redistribution.

 Recognized styles are those that are currently in the BJCP guidelines.
 They do not include archived styles.
 Revisiting styles that are less popular is important for keeping judge skills current.
 Often the passage of time will change one’s perspective of the flavors of a style.
 It is also important to review the style guidelines here, because wording and intent may change with new revisions.
 Such is the case of certain specialty beers where a clear underlying style is no longer a requirement.

 Flawed beers should not be random.
-Specific doctoring of otherwise clean beers is the recommended method of control however commercial beer with known defects are also useful in this regard.
-This allows the participants to hone their palette more closely.
+Specific doctoring of otherwise clean beers is the recommended method of control; however, commercial beer with known defects are also useful in this regard.
+This allows the participants to hone their palate more closely.
 Advanced tasting of "multiple flaws" should be similarly controlled.
-The presenter should be aware of all flaws being analyzed, their causes and the correction.
+The presenter should be aware of all flaws being analyzed, as well as their causes and how to correct them.